ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 it, we would have one decision of four options.
 In practice, this very seldom arises, because normally there is some narration or dialogue in between the two decisions anyway.

+## The talking about action

+A new action, `talking about`, represents speakers attempting to make conversation about a given topic.
+The actor is the speaker, and this need not be the player.
+The topic has to be an object, but this can be, for example, a room or a concept (in the sense of [IE-0010](0010-concepts.md)) instead of something tangible.

+The best way to document this is probably just to show its implementation:

+	Talking about is an action applying to one object.

+	The talking about action has a list of dialogue beats called the leading beats.

+	The talking about action has a list of dialogue beats called the other beats.

+	Before an actor talking about an object (called T): repeat with B running through available dialogue beats about T: if B is performable to the actor: if the first speaker of B is the actor: add B to the leading beats;
+				otherwise:
+					add B to the other beats;

+	Carry out an actor talking about an object (called T) (this is the first-declared beat rule):
+		if the leading beats is not empty: perform entry 1 of the leading beats;
+			continue the action;
+		if the other beats is not empty: perform entry 1 of the other beats;
+			continue the action;
+		if the player is the actor:
+			say "There is no reply.";
+			stop the action;
+		otherwise:
+			say "[The actor] [talk] about [T].";
+			stop the action.

+That is: an action such as `Kafka talking about the trial` will cause two lists of dialogue beats to be made. `leading beats` will list all the beats which could conceivably be performed next, and which have Kafka as the first speaker;
+`other beats` will be those which have somebody else speaking first.

+The `first-declared beat rule` then chooses which to beat perform.
+This picks the first leading beat if there is one, and then the first other beat if not, and otherwise gives up.

+Authors of dialogue-based stories may well want to replace this rule with variations of their own.
+For example, this:

+	First carry out an actor talking about an object (called T): if the leading beats is not empty: let N be the number of entries in the leading beats;
+			if the actor is not the player: perform entry 1 of the leading beats;
+				continue the action;
+			if N is 1:
+				perform entry 1 of the leading beats;
+				continue the action;
+			say "Choose...";
+			say "[conditional paragraph break]";
+			let X be 0;
+			repeat with B running through the leading beats: increase X by 1;
+				say "([X]). [textual content of opening line of B][line break]";
+			say "[conditional paragraph break]";
+			let Y be the chosen dialogue number up to X; perform entry Y of the leading beats;
+			continue the action;
+		if the other beats is not empty: let N be the number of entries in the other beats;
+			let R be a random number from 1 to N;
+			perform entry R of the other beats;
+			continue the action;
+		if the player is the actor:
+			say "There is no reply.";
+		otherwise:
+			say "[The actor] [talk] about [T].";
+		stop the action.

+...offers the player a choice if there are multiple possible beats he/she could originate, and if it has to resort to the `other beats` it makes a random selection rather than always choosing the first.

 ## Exporting dialogue for voice performers or localisation